 Shifting Shoreline examines the changes to the Muskegon Lake shoreline over the past 200 years.
 Animation and maps in the exhibit show visitors how Muskegon Lake shrunk by 27% from the time of the lumbering industry to the present day.
 Pictured below: The Blodgett and Byrne Mill was one of the largest on Muskegon Lake.

-Shifting Shoreline will be on exhibit through May 2017.
+Shifting Shoreline will be on exhibit through mid June 2017.